apertureless/vue-parallax/.github/CONTRIBUTING.md

-Thank you for contributing vue-chartjs!
+Thank you for contributing vue-parallax!
 =========================================

 Please follow this steps: